nlivaic/OAuth2OpenIdConnect/readme.md

 ### Claims

 - Can be used for identity-related information and for authorization.
-- ## Open Id Connect middleware and Open Id standard have a way of determining which claims are requested.
+- Open Id Connect middleware and Open Id standard have a way of determining which claims are requested.
 More on this in the [Claims Transformation](#claims-transformation) subsection below.

 #### Identity Claims

-- Identity token does not include any claims by default, except the claim `sub` because it is associated with profile `openid`.
+- Identity token does not include **any** claims by default, except the claim `sub` because it is associated with profile `openid`.
+So, `given_name`, `family_name`, `address`, `role` etc are not in the identity token.
 This can be changed by setting the `Client.AlwaysIncludeUserClaimsInIdToken = true`, but this can cause the token to become very big, which can be an issue for older browsers if the token is returned through a query string.
 A better approach is for the client app to issue a request to the `/userinfo` endpoint.
 - Calling `/userinfo` endpoint requires an **access token** with scopes relating to the claims to be returned.
 - On the client app, define Open Id Connect middleware with `options.GetClaimsFromUserInfoEndpoint = true`.
 This way, once the identity token is obtained and validated by the middleware, the middleware will go to the `/userinfo` endpoint and request the user claims.
 Check the above diagram for more on that.
-- Calling `/userinfo` manually:
+- You can also call `/userinfo` manually from your code:
   - We might do this so as to keep private data out of the authentication cookie, to keep the cookie small and to have up-to-date data.
   - Such a request is a GET (but can be POST as well), with access token as a Bearer token.
 Such a call will return claims related to scopes in the access token.
   - For more information and a demo, take a look at `GalleryController.OrderFrame` method [here](src\ImageGallery.Client\Controllers\GalleryController.cs).
 Bear in mind you have to import an `IdentityModel` package.

 #### Role-based Authorization

+- Role is just another claim.
+- To make the .NET Claims Principal aware of a role, you must first fetch the role claim from the IDP and tell the Open Id Connect middleware which claim relates to a role concept: `options.TokenValidationParameters = new TokenValidationParameters { ..., RoleClaimType = JwtClaimTypes.Role }`.
+You can add different claims this way.
+I don't understand what all of this has to do with validating tokens.
+The point of doing it this way is to be able to call `User.IsInRole()`, which is much more user-friendly than poking aroung the `role` claim values.
+- To protect a controller action, you would utilize `[Authorize(Roles = "role1,role2,...")]`

 #### Claim and Profiles